EnigmaEngine/haxe-fmod/README.md

 ## <a name="feature-requests-and-contact"></a>Feature Requests and Contact

 If you have any feature requests or are having issues using the library, please [open an Issue](https://tanneris.me/haxe-fmod-issues) here on Github

+## <a name="licensing"></a>Licensing and Attribution

+haxe-fmod is developed under the permissive MIT License.

+The Windows integration was built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)